-Set preferences - allows user to modify the default parameters which are contained in a file called axis_win.ini (for Windows OS) or axis_macos.ini (for MacOS).
+Set preferences - allows user to modify the default parameters which are contained in a file called axis.ini.
 This uses a widget (see fig) to let the user define a large number of different parameters.
 The modified initialization file is written at the end of each normal exit to aXis2000 so that it starts in the same configuration (default directories etc) as in the last use.